Taverham

-Taverham is a village and civil parish in Norfolk, in England.
+Taverham is a large village and civil parish in Norfolk, in England.
 It is approximately 5 miles (8 km) north-west of Norwich.
 Taverham sits on the River Wensum.
 Taverham forms part the wider Norwich Built-up area.

 In 2001, Taverham had a population of 10,233.
 It has seen recent population growth with the building of Thorpe Marriott, a new residential development that straddles the boundary with the neighbouring village of Drayton.
 The patron saint of Taverham is St Walstan who according to legend lived and worked in the village in the 11th century.
 By 2013, the area of Taverham had an approximate population of 14,121.

 Amenities

 Taverham has two state run infant schools: Ghost Hill Infant and Nursery School, and Nightingale First School, and a public (privately owned) prep school: Taverham Hall School.
 Taverham Junior School (formerly St Edmund's Middle School and Taverham Middle School) educates children between the ages of 7 and 11 years.
 Taverham High School, as well as serving Taverham, has a catchment area that includes the adjoining villages of Felthorpe and Ringland.

 There are a variety of small shops in Taverham, and the Taverham Nursery Centre has a large selection of shops (such as craft, jewellery, paper, kitchenary, pine furniture etc.).

-Taverham also has a village hall, library, recreational ground (park), church, scout and guide hut (which also serves as the home of the local day-care centre), several takeaway shops and two pubs: the Silver Fox and, in Thorpe Marriott, the Otter.
+Taverham also has a village hall, library, recreational ground (park), church, scout and guide hut (which also serves as the home of the local day-care centre), several takeaway shops and two pubs: the Silver Fox and, in Thorpe Marriott, the The Old Mill.
 Set in woodland on the Ringland Road, Taverham, is Roundwood, an indoor bowling centre with bar and function room.

 Taverham Brass Band is based in the village, providing entertainment across Norfolk and beyond, and performing at the bi-annual "Proms in the Park" concert "Exploding Brass!" held at Taverham Hall.
 2004 was the band's 30th anniversary year, with the first of the October concerts (15 October 2004) falling exactly 30 years to the day from the inaugural committee meeting.

 2015 saw the 50th anniversary of the founding of the Taverham Newsletter.
 The Newsletter which is run by volunteers is delivered free also by volunteers to all the homes and businesses in Taverham.